 Surgeons can reconstruct either by using living tissue or using a false (prosthetic) ear.
 The false ear is made of flesh coloured hard rubber (silicone).

 There are pros and cons to both types of surgery.
 Your specialist surgeon will talk to you about the best operation for you.
-Making an ear out of living tissue is a complicated and long procedure and needs at least two operations.
+Making an ear out of living tissue is a complicated and long procedure and needs at least 2 operations.
 The silicone ear is a less complicated operation, but the ear is removable.
 The surgeon puts pins in the bone behind your ear and you attach the prosthetic ear to those.
 It is not permanently fixed and you have to remove it daily to clean it.
 If your ear is knocked it can become unclipped from the pins that hold it in place.
 Also the colour of the silicone may change in time, so that it doesn’t match your skin.
 Most people need to have a new silicone ear about every 18 months.

 If you have surgery, you may need radiotherapy afterwards, if your surgeon cannot remove a border of healthy tissue from around the cancer.
 The radiotherapy lowers the chance of the cancer coming back after the surgery.